 The following principles of Virginia law apply to the voting of shares of common stock at the meeting.
 The presence in person or by proxy of stockholders entitled to vote a majority of the outstanding shares of common stock will constitute a quorum.
 Shares represented by proxy or in person at the meeting, including shares represented by proxies that reflect abstentions, will be counted as present in the determination of a quorum.
-An abstention as to any particular matter, however, does not constitute a vote "for" or "against" such matter except that an abstention will have the same effect as a vote "against" the proposal to amend the Company's Articles of Incorporation.
+An abstention as to any particular matter, however, does not constitute a vote "for" or "against" such matter.
 "Broker non-votes" (i.e., where a broker or nominee submits a proxy specifically indicating the lack of discretionary authority to vote on a matter) will be treated in the same manner as abstentions.